microsoft/vscode-cordova/README.md

 ## Support for Ionic

-* The debug target includes the browser for use with Ionic projects.
-You can now deploy and debug directly to Chrome, livereload is enabled by default.
+* The debug target includes the ability to serve to the browser for use with Ionic projects.
+You can now deploy and debug directly to Chrome, live reload is enabled by default.

-* We've included a number of useful JavaScript and HTML code snippets for your project, try typing `ion` in the editor to see what's available.
+* We've included a number of useful JavaScript and HTML code snippets for your project, try typing `ion_` in the editor to see what's available.

 ![JavaScript snippets](images/ionic_javascript_snippet.png)
 ![HTML snippets](images/ionic_html_snippet.png)

 * New Ionic commands have also been added to the Command Palette, type `Ionic` in the palette to see the full list.

+* Ionic live reload is supported on devices and emulators.

+* Additional IntelliSense has been added for Ionic, Angular and JQuery.

 ## Use IntelliSense with Plugin APIs